Parrottrek Journal 2007

 Yaaahhooo!
 10 glorious days here in beautiful Florida!
 Ahhhhhh feel that sunshine!
 I am already a very nice shade of brown, well at least as brown as I, the

-fairest woman in America, can get.
-The nice shade of brown comes from long bike rides every morning with Frank, Cody on his handlebars, and Abbey safely
+palest woman in America, can get.
+The nice shade of brown comes from long bike rides every morning with Frank, Cody on his handlebars and Abbey safely our

 backyard.
 After breakfast we take another bike ride to the post office, and then to the newsstand where we pick up either the USA Today or Florida Today

-our lounge chairs.
-I have finished three books already, all murder mysteries which I love and have started on a fourth, something I picked up at the library just
+lounge chairs.
+I have finished three books already, all murder mysteries, which I love and have started a fourth, something I picked up from the library just up the

+reading is done.
 Frank stays by the lake with Cody on his knee playing the guitar or power washing the driveway.
-We never noticed just how dirty the cement was until I noticed
+I never noticed just how dirty the cement was

-that Frank could leave notes in the dirt on the cement.
-After two or three hours at the pool and lots of floating time in the sun, I head back to our lot to meet up
+until I noticed that Frank could leave sweet love notes on it.
+After two or three hours at the pool and lots of floating time in the sun, I head back to our lot, meet up

 with the boys, who by this time are done with their chores and back to playing the guitar.
-It now being around 4-5 o'clock in the evening we usually head to the
+It now being about 4 or 5 o'clock in the evening we usually head to the

-restaurant on premises via the bikes where they have the greatest snacks and Happy Hour from 4- 6pm.
-We have met lots of new neighbors, and have caught
+restaurant on the premises via the bikes where they have the greatest snacks and Happy Hour from 4-6pm.
+We have met a ton of new neighbors and have

-animals roaming around it including Blue Herons, Cranes, and a few alligators.
-Once the sunsets we soak for a little while in jacuzzi and relax from our hard day.
+and the animals roaming around it including Blue Herons, cranes, and a few alligators.
+Once the sun sets we soak in the jacuzzi and relax from our hard day.

 Frank, such a romantic!